Updated 6th December 2024

 We expect all our players and supporters to display fair and generous behaviour and treatment of others, whether it is a warm-up game at training, or the league final.

 Rugby is designed to be the combined efforts of a team, and not an individual.
 We take pride in our team, rely on one another and understand that each player has a part to play.
-And importantly, we speak out if our team or sport is threatened by inappropriate words or actions.
+Most importantly, we need speak out if our team or sport is threatened by inappropriate language or actions.

-If you believe these core values are not being exemplified by a member of the Sheffield Vulcans, or another club, please speak to a committee member.
+If you believe these core values are not being exemplified by a member of the Sheffield Vulcans, or another club, please speak to your Team Captain.

 Membership